 Ken Friedman, is a seminal figure in Fluxus, an international laboratory for experimental art, architecture, design, literature, and music.
 He had his first solo exhibition in New York in 1966.
 He has also been involved with mail art, and he has written extensively about Fluxus and Intermedia.
 Friedman has edited several Fluxus publications and has been widely published in peer reviewed academic journals as well as in popular and small press publications.
 He has worked closely with other Fluxus artists and composers such as George Maciunas, Dick Higgins, and Nam June Paik, as well as collaborating with John Cage and Joseph Beuys.
 He was the general manager of Dick Higgins Something Else Press in the early 1970s.

-In October 2007, he was appointed Dean of the Faculty of Design at Swinburne University of Technology, Melbourne, Australia.
+Friedman is University Distinguished Professor at Swinburne University of Technology in Melbourne, Australia and Guest Professor at Tongji University Shanghai.
+In October 2007, he was appointed Dean of the Faculty of Design at Swinburne, a position he held through 2012.
 From 1994 to 2009, Friedman was professor in the Department of Culture, Communication, and Language at the Norwegian School of Management in Oslo, as well as at the Design Research Center at The Danish Design School in Copenhagen from 2003 to 2009.
 In the 1970s he was Director of the Institute for Advanced Studies in Contemporary Art, San Diego and during the mid-1980s he was President of the Art Economist Corporation in New York.